-In 2017, the League began funding a portion of a scientific test in the Keys lagoons to determine what technologies and non-chemical methods are most successful at controlling the spread of aquatic invasive plants.
+In 2017, the League began funding scientific tests and innovative pilot projects in the Keys lagoons to determine what technologies and non-chemical methods are most successful at preventing the growth and spread of aquatic invasive weeds.

 Stopping the spread into Lake Tahoe: A wall of bubbles

 League scientists worked with experts from Canada and the Tahoe Keys Property Owners Association to design, fund and install a custom underwater wall of bubbles or “bubble curtain” across the channel between the Tahoe Keys lagoons and Lake Tahoe.
 The tiny bubbles dislodge plant fragments from boats passing through the curtain and moves them to the edges of the channel where they can easily be collected and removed.
 Bubble curtains have been used for decades in other parts of the world for different purposes (aquaculture, control of floating marina debris, etc.) but never for the purpose of preventing the spread of aquatic invasive plants.
 The hope is that this project can buy Tahoe more time while we figure out a long-term solution.
 Meanwhile, the League is gathering data on the effectiveness of the bubble curtain to see if it can be a solution for other infested marinas at Lake Tahoe.